adowair/ali.dowair.com/content/posts/why-write-in-arabic.en.md

 We return to what I call my humble corner on the internet™.
 It's my hope that by writing here,
-I can encourage someone, somewhere in the Arab world to get involved in technology ad cloud native.
+I can encourage someone, somewhere in the Arab world to get involved in cloud native technology.

 This article, along with my [first](https://ali.dowair.com/en/posts/a-blog-is-born/), will serve as sort of living charters for this blog.